poojaruhal/poojaruhal.github.io/_pages/about.md

 I can say that I have witnessed the real software engineering happening in various industries and in various profiles.

 ## Recent Updates
+- Papers accepted in Journal of Systems and Software (JSS), 2022
-- Received the best paper award at IWST, 2022 in Novi Sad, Serbia.
+- Received the best paper award at IWST, 2022 in Novi Sad, Serbia
 - Paper accepted in International Workshop of Smalltalk Technologies (IWST), 2022
-- Papers selected for the presentation in SANER 2022 and ICSE 2022 in Journal first track.
+- Papers selected for the presentation in SANER 2022 and ICSE 2022 in Journal first track
 - Papers accepted in Source Code Analysis and Manipulation (SCAM), 2021
 - Papers accepted in Journal of Systems and Software (JSS), 2021
 - Paper accepted in Empirical software engineering (EMSE), 2021